SAP/ui5-webcomponents/docs/5-development/04-understanding-hbs-templates.md

 </article>
 ```

-Here, all 3 html elements will have their classes applied based on the conditions in the definition of the class map.
+Here, all 3 HTML elements will have their classes applied based on the conditions in the definition of the class map.
 Some entries in the class map
 are unconditional (`ui5-demo-main` and `ui5-section`) so these classes will always be set, however the rest are going to be set only if certain criteria are met.

 ### Partials